Mimicking Adaptation and Plasticity in WORMS

 Interdisciplinary Approach

 In the proposed endeavour, biology is the inspiration for simplifying principles to deal with a complex world.
 Material science is the foundation for giving the body its proper role in shaping behaviour.
 Mathematical modelling is the way to describe biological mechanisms to provide hints and laws for the artificial counterpart.
-Robotics and engineering aim at providing tools to:
+Robotics and engineering aim at providing tools to quantitatively and functionally study biology, to bring innovative materials from chemistry labs to working systems, and to provide general-purpose actuators and adapting machines.

 Project Goals

-With a team of 6 partners (including 2 SMEs) over 4 years, MAPWORMS intends to:
+With a team of 6 partners (including 2 SMEs) in 4 years, MAPWORMS intends to:

-1. Study adaptation and plasticity of the body plan in Marine Annelida and shed light on the specialization process that allowed forms to adapt to different environments.
+1. Study adaptation and plasticity of the body plan in Marine Annelida and shed light on the specialization process that allowed forms to appear early in the evolution of the Phylum to adapt to different environments.

 2. Develop a mathematical model of Annelida plasticity and adaptation to the environment through burrowing, protrusion of parts of their bodies, and morphological changes.